openharmony/docs/en/application-dev/ui/arkts-enter-exit-transition.md

 # Enter/Exit Transition

-You can use [transition](../reference/arkui-ts/ts-transition-animation-component.md), a basic component transition API, to animate the appearance and disappearance of a component.
+You can use [transition](../reference/arkui-ts/ts-transition-animation-component.md), a basic component transition API, to animate the process in which a component enters or exits the view.
 You can even use it with [TransitionEffect](../reference/arkui-ts/ts-transition-animation-component.md#transitioneffect10) to up your animation game.

   **Table 1** Transition effect APIs